 The tree will grow up to 50 – 70 feet tall.
-So if you are wanting to add one of these to your yard, you need to make sure you have enough space to house this beauty.
+So if you want to add one of these to your yard, you need to make sure you have enough space to house this beauty.
 Willows love to be planted by extremely wet areas.
 They should be planted where they have constant access to moist soil like next to lakes, swamps, and rivers.
 The branches growing from a willow tree can be grown low and make great for climbing.

 Varieties like the Anne E grow branches that are low and will even grow horizontally.
 This shape makes for great climbing and hanging.
-As the flowers begin to fade, the petals fall around and it seems that it is raining flower petals.
-It is one of my favorite spring time experiences.
+As the flowers begin to fade, the petals fall around, and it seems that it is raining flower petals.
+It is one of my favorite springtime experiences.

 When you think of climbing trees, the oak tree might be the one you have pictured in your mind.
 There are over 600 species of oaks.
-It is a great tree choice for the Northern Hemisphere that can range from cool climate to tropical climates depending on the species.
+It is a great tree choice for the Northern Hemisphere that can range from a cool climate to tropical climates depending on the species.
 It can also be deciduous or evergreen.
-The trees are beautiful in the fall and offer many different color of changing leaves.
+The trees are beautiful in the fall and offer many different colors of changing leaves.

-Like most climbing trees, they take time and patience to grow and these amazing trees can live up to 200 years old.
-The oak tree will also grow tall and large and need to have the adequate amount of space for it to take root and grow.
+Like most climbing trees, they take time and patience to grow, and these amazing trees can live up to 200 years old.
+The oak tree will also grow tall and large and need to have an adequate amount of space for it to take root and grow.
 If you are looking to place an oak in your yard, make sure to space it out to give it enough space to flourish.

 All Trees Offer A Gift

 Climbing trees are just one way we can enjoy the beauty that trees have to offer.
-If you want to plant one in your yard, you can’t go wrong with a willow, crabapple or oak tree.
+If you want to plant one in your yard, you can’t go wrong with a willow, crabapple, or oak tree.
 However, it is great to remember that all trees offer many incredible gifts to the world.

 We can find a meaningful purpose for each one.
 They offer food and shelter to wildlife all year long, places for us to tie a rope and swing from a branch, or play and relax in the shade of its canopy.
-We can admire their deep root system, their ability to grow in strange and unfathomable places, and the life breathing oxygen they offer the air.
+We can admire their deep root system, their ability to grow in strange and unfathomable places, and the life-breathing oxygen they offer the air.

 So, the next time your kids ask you to play and climb a tree, maybe you too can jump on and join in.
-It will be a great way to remember the joy of your own childhood, and reap all the amazing benefits that trees have to offer.
+It will be a great way to remember the joy of your own childhood and reap all the amazing benefits that trees have to offer.